Trino Access Pattern (Public Preview)

 Certain interpolation functions can block the creation of a native view, specifically

-Presto supports an optional anonymous (no authentication) access, which is not supported through Immuta because we have to tie the Presto user account to the Immuta user account to correctly apply policies.
+Trino supports an optional anonymous (no authentication) access, which is not supported through Immuta because we have to tie the Trino user account to the Immuta user account to correctly apply policies.
 If your organization allows anonymous access, you will not be able to leverage the native Immuta integration.